trevorkafka/notes/content/Circles.md

 > Write the equation of the circle which has a diameter with endpoints at $(1,2)$ and $(-2,8)$.

 > [!check]- Solution 1
-> The diameter $d$ of the circle is given by the [[Important Formulas for the SAT#Distance between two coordinate points|distance]] between the two given points.
+> The diameter $d$ of the circle is given by the [[SAT Important Formulas#Distance between two coordinate points|distance]] between the two given points.
 > $$
 > d = \sqrt{(x_1 - x_2)^2 + (y_1 - y_2)^2} = \sqrt{(1 - (-2))^2 + (2 - 8)^2} = \sqrt{45}
 > $$